-1) Which of the following statements correctly indicates a property of good economic questions?

-A) A good economic question should always be easy to answer.

-B) A good economic question should always be positive and not normative.

-C) A good economic question must always include arithmetic calculations and graphical solutions.

-D) A good economic question addresses topics which are important to economic agents and/or to the society.
+- 1) Which of the following statements correctly indicates a property of good economic questions? - A) A good economic question should always be easy to answer. - B) A good economic question should always be positive and not normative. - C) A good economic question must always include arithmetic calculations and graphical solutions. - D) A good economic question addresses topics that are important to economic agents and/or to society.

+Topic: Economic Questions and Answers
-2) Which of the following is a property of a good economic question?

-A) A good economic question can be answered.

-B) A good economic question should always have a single solution.

-C) A good economic question always addresses topics that are important to the whole society and not to an individual economic agent.

-D) A good economic question should never incorporate elements from disciplines other than economics.
-Answer: A
+- 2) Which of the following is a property of a good economic question? - A) A good economic question can be answered. - B) A good economic question should always have a single solution. - C) A good economic question always addresses topics that are important to the whole society and not to an individual economic agent. - D) A good economic question should never incorporate elements from disciplines other than economics.

-3) Which of the following is a positive question?

-A) Does free trade cause job losses?

-B) What is the value of a human life?

-C) What is the optimal size of the Government?

-D) Can markets composed of only self-interested people maximize the overall well-being of society?
-Answer: A

-4) Which of the following is a positive question?
-A) What are the returns to education?
-B) Can a monopoly ever be good for society?
-C) Is there value in putting yourself in someone else's shoe?
-D) Are companies like Nike exploiting workers in the developing world?
-Answer: A Difficulty: Medium Topic: Economic Questions and Answers 5) Which of the following is a normative question?
-A) How often do banks fail?
-B) What is the value of a human life?
-C) How do we calculate the total value of activity in an economy?
-D) How much does government spending stimulate aggregate output?
-Answer: B Difficulty: Medium Topic: Economic Questions and Answers 6) Which of the following is a normative question?
-A) Do people care about fairness?
-B) How do prices vary geographically?
-C) Is there discrimination in the labor market?

-D) Can a monopoly ever be good for society?
-Answer: D
+Topic: Economic Questions and Answers

-Appendix: Constructing and Interpreting Graphs
+Appendix: Constructing and Interpreting Charts and Graphs